noiseprotocol/noise_spec/noise.md

 |                                |                                      |
 +--------------------------------+--------------------------------------+

-Of course, the above list does not exhaust all possible patterns that can be formed with these modifiers, nor does it exhaust all the ways that `"psk"` tokens could be used outside of these modifiers (e.g. multiple PSKs per handshake).
-Defining additional PSK patterns is outside the scope of this document.
+The above list does not exhaust all possible patterns that can be formed with these modifiers.
+In particular, any of these PSK modifiers can be safely applied to any previously named pattern, resulting in patterns like `Noise_IKpsk0`, `Noise_KKpsk1`, or even `Noise_XXpsk0+psk3`, which aren't listed above.

+This still doesn't exhaust all the ways that `"psk"` tokens could be used outside of these modifiers (e.g. placement of `"psk"` tokens in the middle of a message pattern).
+Defining additional PSK modifiers is outside the scope of this document.

 10. Fallback protocols
 =======================